-HTML5 is the standard language for everyone’s favorite world wide web.
+HTML5 is the standard language for everyone’s favorite worldwide web.
 It was developed by W3C (World Wide Web Consortium).
 This is a great language to learn if you’re looking to deliver applications across more than one platform.
 The latest and greatest version of HTML these days is HTML5.

 In 2008 the “first draft” of HTML5 was publicly released.
-It wasn’t approved by the W3C until just a couple years ago, in 2014.
+It wasn’t approved by the W3C until just a couple of years ago, in 2014.
 Once the W3C gave the OK, HTML5 became the new standard.
 If you want to read more about HTML5 in general, check out the W3Schools website.

-It has a lot of interesting information on not only the history of HTML, but also on how cool and compatible HTML5 is.
+It has a lot of interesting information on not only the history of HTML but also on how cool and compatible HTML5 is.
 Anyone who’s been coding in HTML for more than a few years will tell you, we didn’t always have it this good.

-This article works like a road sign, pointing you in the direction of solid tutorials and guides for learning HTML5 game development.
+This article works as a road sign, pointing you in the direction of solid tutorials and guides for learning HTML5 game development.
 You never know when some shiny new tutorial will pop up that changes the game, but for now, these are a great place to get started on your HTML5 game development quest.

 1. Ed X Tutorial